-Second, the seven churches relate to the seven church ages into which the history of the Church can be divided.
+- 1. To seven churches in Asia Minor (now Turkey; see Figure 3), which existed at the time John wrote the Revelation at the end of the first century. - To the seven church ages into which the history of the Church can be divided.
 Ephesus, A.D.
 33-200; Smyrna, 200-325; Pergamos, 325-500; Thyatira, 500-1000; Sardis 1000-1600; Philadelphia, 1600-1900; and Laodicea, 1900-present.
 Each of these ages is characterized by the spirit described for it in the second and third chapters of the Revelation.

-Third, the seven churches representing seven churches which will again exist in the future.
-This is suggested by the emphasis on works in the prophecies about the seven Asian churches.
-There is the offer of rewards for overcoming, for example, but according to I John 4:4 and 5:5, all Christians are overcomers by faith.
-In verses such as Revelation 2:7 eternal life is tied to "overcoming," but Christians already have eternal life, hidden in the Lord Jesus Christ, and don't need to eat from the tree of life to live eternally.
-For a Christian, that which is here rewarded with eternal life is nothing more than "reasonable service" (Romans 12:1).
-Thus we look to a future fulfillment of these seven churches, probably in the time of the great tribulation or Jacob's trouble (Jeremiah 30:7).
+3. To seven churches representing seven churches which will again exist in future.
+This suggested by the emphasis on works in the prophecies about the seven Asian churches.
+There is the offer of rewards for overcoming, for example, but according to 1 John 4:4 and 5:5, all Christians are overcomers by faith. verses such as Rev. 2:7 eternal life is tied to "overcoming," but

+Christians already have eternal life, hidden in the Lord Jesus Christ, and don't need to eat from the tree of life to live eternally.
+For a Christian, that which is here rewarded with eternal life is nothing more than "reasonable service" (Rom.
+12:1).
+Thus we look to a future fulfillment of these seven churches, probably in the time of the great tribulation or Jacob's trouble (Jer.
+30:7).

 The Bible itself interprets the seven stars as the seven churches, the mysterious "sweet influences" referred to in Amos 5:8 are now clearly identifiable as the sweet influences of the Gospel of Jesus Christ as ministered by these seven angels.
-The sweet influences were proclaimed by the prophets in the Old Testament, the believer-priests in the current dispensation (I Peter 2:9), and kings in the next dispensation (Rev. 1:5-6).
-Amos 5:8 is key, for it associates the Pleiades with the resurrection (turning the shadow of death into the morning - see Mat.
+The sweet influences were proclaimed by the prophets in the Old Testament, the believer-priests in the current dispensation (1 Peter 2:9), and kings in the next dispensation (Rev. 1:5-6).
+Amos 5:8 is key, for it associates the Pleiades with the resurrection (turning the shadow of death into the morning-see Mat.
 28), Orion with the darkness (occultism) that darkens even the day, and the Pleiades with the rain or start of the rainy season, a theme associated with them around the world.

-Before we look at some of the pagan perversions of this biblical truth, we should take note of Revelation 2:5 - "Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent."
-The threat is that the first of the seven, Ephesus, may no longer shine in his place.
-We find that tales of a missing Pleiad are worldwide.
+Before we look at some of the pagan perversions of this biblical truth, we should take note of Revelation 2:5-"Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent."
+The threat is that the first of the seven,

+Ephesus, may no longer shine in his place.
+We find that tales of a missing Pleiad are world-wide.